Formula Atlantic Labatts Championship Series Race

 - Ralt RT1/76 (Kevin Cogan): New to Brian Robertson's Quick-Trans/Gabriel International Warranty team in the middle of the 1976 season, replacing the team's Lola T460s, and run for Craig Hill at Mosport Park in August 1976, a round of the 1976 Players Canadian Formula Atlantic series.
 Then used by Kevin Cogan in the IMSA race at Laguna Seca in late 1976 and retained as his main car in 1977 when he also had RT1/75-010 as a spare car.
 Then retained by Cogan as an unused spare car in 1978, and advertised by him in October 1978.
 Retained again as a spare car in 1979, and still owned by Cogan in early 1980.
 To Ed Donnelly (Long Beach, CA) and raced by him in the North American Formula Atlantic series in 1980.
 Still being raced by Donnelly in 1985.
 CT

 - Chevron B39 [39-77-09] (Didier Pironi): New to Fred Opert Racing and raced in the Labatts Formula Atlantic Championship.
 One of two cars run by the team for Keke Rosberg, this one having wider track.
 Believed to have been new for Rosberg at Halifax in August.
 Then used by Didier Pironi at St-Félicien a week later after damaging his intended car in practice.
 Then raced by Jacques Laffite as the team's #1 entry at Trois-Rivières and Québec City.
-Sold to Formula Ford racer Page Roos (Hillsborough, CA), an heir to the Roos-Atkins clothing store chain, but it was only raced once, at Long Beach in early 1978.
-Advertised by Roos in January 1982, and apparently the car acquired by Dick Leppla and advertised by him in September 1982.
-Retained by Leppla until 1987 at least.
-Subsequent history unknown, but advertised in Hemmings in June 2009.
+This may be the car raced by Page Roos in 1978.
+This may also be the car acquired by Dick Leppla and advertised by him in On Track magazine September 1982 as "ex Opert" and "chassis number B39-D9".
+It was retained by Leppla until 1987 at least.
+Subsequent history unknown, but a chassis "09" was advertised by Vintage Racing Services in Hemmings magazine in June 2009.

 - Ralt RT1/77 (Craig Hill): New to Brian Robertson's Ralt America for Craig Hill to drive in the CASC Formula Atlantic series, backed by Quick-Trans and Castrol.
 To Hugh Owen in New Zealand for 1978, and raced in the New Zealand Formula Pacific series starting in January 1978.
 Retained by Owen for the 1978/79 and 1979/80 seasons.
 Then sold to Dave McMillan and used as a spare car to his Ralt RT4/81 in the 1980/81 season, McMillan's earlier RT1 having been converted to FSV specification by this time.
 Fitted with a Nissan LZ14 engine for the 1981/82 and 1982/83 seasons when it was raced by McMillan at some races and also by Ray Lipper.
 Reappeared at Baypark Raceway in January 1985 when owned by John Crawford.
 CT